From Manhattan to Manchester (Vermont), With Love

 (and pricey)

 Equinox Hotel and sits at the base of the Green Mountains.
-As
+As with

-specials so check the Web before you go.
+so check the Web before you go.

 What to See in Manchester, VT

-Aside from shopping, and trust me, the outlets are magnetic, try to fit in a trip
+Aside from shopping, and trust me, the outlets are magnetic, try to fit in a trip to

 Bromley Mountain.
-Bromley is just six miles from Manchester Village and
+Bromley is just six miles from Manchester Village and is

-all with spectacular views of Vermont’s Green Mountains.
+spectacular views of Vermont’s Green Mountains.

 Somewhere between Bromley and your shopping, head to the